-When performing the Satellite Qualitative Test (Annex A section A.2.5) and Position Acquisition Time and Position Accuracy test (Annex A section A.3.8.2), each of the applicable test configurations in Figure 4.2 shall be applied, even if the manufacturer states that this beacon will only be used in one configuration.
-PLB's used near water but not designed to be used in the water shall not be subjected to the Water Ground Plane Test.
-The test requirements for each configuration are as follows:
+When performing the Satellite Qualitative Test (Annex A section A.2.5) ~~and~~, the Position Acquisition Time and Position Accuracy test (Annex A section A.3.8.2) and the RLS tests (Annex A, section A.3.8.8), each of the applicable test configurations in Figure 4.2 shall be applied, even if the manufacturer states that this beacon will only be used in one configuration ~~-, unless required otherwise as per section A.3.8.8.~~

+PLBs used near water but not designed to be used in the water shall not be subjected to the Configuration 5 (Beacon in water) Water Ground Plane Test.
+The test setup requirements for each configuration are as follows:

-Configuration 5 - Water ground plane: The beacon shall be completely submerged in salt water (composition 5% salt solution by weight), activated while submerged, and allowed to float to the surface under its own buoyancy.
+Configuration 5 - Beacon in Water - ~~waterground plane~~: The beacon shall be completely submerged in salt water (composition 5% salt solution by weight), activated while submerged, and allowed to float to the surface under its own buoyancy.
 The beacon shall be maintained at or near the centre of the container for the duration of the test.
 The container holding the salt water shall be placed on a flat surface in an area with a good all round view of the sky.
 The container shall be made from a non-conductive material (e.g. plastic) and there shall be at least 10cm of salt water under the base of the beacon when it is floating in the container and at least 10cm of salt water between the beacon and the sides of the container.

-Configuration 6 - Antenna fixed to ground plane: The base of the antenna shall be placed in the centre of a thin 50cm \pm 2cm diameter conductive metal disc (made of aluminium or copper) which shall be placed directly on level dry ground (ideally cement, tarmacadam or dirt) in an area with a good all round view of the sky.
+Configuration 6 - External Antenna - ~~antenna~~ fixed to ground plane: The base of the external antenna shall be placed in the centre of a thin 50cm $\pm$ 2cm diameter conductive metal disc (made of aluminium or copper) which shall be placed directly on level dry ground (ideally cement, tarmacadam or dirt) in an area with a good all round view of the sky.
 The beacon itself shall either be placed in a hole under the conductive metal disc or shall be run off at least 3m (from the antenna) to one side of the disc using a coaxial cable.

-Configuration 7 - Beacon on ground plane: The beacon shall be placed in the centre of a thin 27cm \pm 1cm diameter conductive metal disc (made of aluminium or copper) which shall be placed directly on level dry ground (ideally cement, tarmacadam or dirt) in an area with a good all round view of the sky, in the orientation described in the manufacturer's instructions.
+Configuration 7 - Beacon on ground plane: The beacon shall be placed in the centre of a thin 27cm $\pm$ 1cm diameter conductive metal disc (made of aluminium or copper) which shall be placed directly on level dry ground (ideally cement, tarmacadam or dirt) in an area with a good all round view of the sky, in the orientation described in the manufacturer's instructions.

 For testing of PLBs intended to operate on PFDs, the Satellite Qualitative Test shall be performed as above with a PLB remaining in "dry" condition.
-For testing of PLBs intended to operate on PFDs, the Position Acquisition Time and Position Accuracy Test shall be performed as described above (in addition, a plastic container, described for the test configuration of Figure B.2, may be used as needed), with a PLB (or for PLBs with non-integral antennas the antenna) remaining in "wet" condition for the duration of the test.
+For testing of PLBs intended to operate on PFDs, the Position Acquisition Time and Position Accuracy Test shall be performed as described above (~~-~~in addition, a plastic container, described for the test configuration of Figure B.2b, may be used as needed), with a PLB (or for PLBs with non-integral antennas the antenna) remaining in "wet" condition for the duration of the test.

-Configuration 8 - Beacon above ground plane: The beacon shall be placed on an electrically insulating support so that its base is 0.45m \pm 5cm above level dry ground (ideally cement, tarmacadam or dirt) in an area with a good all round view of the sky, in the orientation described in the manufacturer's instructions.
+Configuration 8 - Beacon above ground plane: The beacon shall be placed on an electrically insulating support so that its base is 0.45m $\pm$ 5cm above level dry ground (ideally cement, tarmacadam or dirt) in an area with a good all round view of the sky, in the orientation described in the manufacturer's instructions.
 The conductive metal disc used in Configuration 7 above shall be removed for this test.